If you're a frequent United Airlines flyer looking for ways to earn extra miles for sharing your opinion then Opinion Miles Club could be a good fit.

-Another thing I like is the award miles are credited immediately with no minimum amounts or waiting times to worry about.
+Another big plus is the award miles are credited immediately with no minimum amounts or waiting times to worry about.

-After that I received a verification email within a couple of minutes, clicked on the link and my account was verified.
+Once I'd done that I received a verification email within a couple of minutes, clicked the link and my account was verified.

-Once inside you’ll need to finish filling out your profile by answering a few more in-depth questions about your annual income, family situation and so on.
-This took me less than 5 minutes I’d say.
+Once inside you'll need to finish filling out your profile by answering a few more in-depth questions about your annual income, family situation and so on.
+This took me less than 5 minutes.

 Now to start earning some airmiles!